plezar/NEST/README.md

 ![](index_files/figure-commonmark/cell-15-output-1.png)

-We will use the deconvolved eosin image for sementation.
+We will use the deconvolved eosin image for nuclear sementation.
 First, we convert the image to grayscale and invert it.

 ``` python
 gray_image = cv2.cvtColor(ihc_e.astype(np.float32), cv2.COLOR_RGB2GRAY)